42-AI/bootcamp_machine-learning/day01/ex05/Interlude3.md

 ## Gradient Descent

-Now we know the direction we should aim in order to reduce our cost function.
+We calculated the *gradient*, which indicates whether we should increase or decrease $\theta_0$ and $\theta_1$ in order to reduce the cost.
-What we have to do next is to move into that direction step after step, until we reach our minimum.
+What we have to do next is to move the theta parameters in that direction, step by step, until we reach the minimum.
 This iterative process is called **Gradient Descent**.
-It is a very common way to improve the performance of algorithms in Machine Learning.
+It is a very common way to improve the performance of Machine Learning models.

-## Helpful ressources:
+### Helpful ressources:
 - **Parameter learning section:** https://www.coursera.org/learn/machine-learning/home/week/1